Without a doubt, cost is the the biggest barrier to prescribing CBD oil in New Zealand.

 But for THC, the results are usually much quicker and it can be used on a “as needed” basis, as opposed to daily.

 If you are using Sativex, chances are you are paying up to $1000 per pack for your product.
-Via a specialist approval, it is possible for you to access much cheaper THC products (around $200/bottle).
+This is not sustainable long term.

-If you cannot arrange this through your own specialist, please book in with us so we can process the paperwork on your behalf.
+If you cannot arrange this through your own GP or they do not have this expertise, please book in with us so we can help you.

 9. Apply for Cannabis Clinic Help.

-This is a program we are developing to help those in most need (WINZ or community service card holders) be able to access products at the cheapest price possible.
+This is a program we are developing to help those in most need (WINZ or community service card holders) be able to access medicinal cannabis treatment plans at the cheapest price possible.
 Once launched, we will update this section on our website.

 If you have a story to share or a question to ask, we would love to help below.